viveksinghn7/TodoWeb/README.md

   <li><strong>Lodash:</strong> A JavaScript utility library for working with arrays, numbers, objects, strings, etc.</li>
 </ul>

+<h2>🚀 Deployment</h2>
+<p>The project is deployed on Render, making it easily accessible and shareable.
+You can visit the live site here. ↙️</p>
+🔗<span> </span><a href="https://todowebapp-h6p2.onrender.com/">todowebapp-h6p2.onrender.com</a>

 <h2>🤝 Contributing</h2>
 Contributions are welcome!
-Please fork the repository and submit a pull request.
+If you have any suggestions or improvements, feel free to fork the repository and submit a pull request.